 ANIMAL PLANET TURNS PC

-By Frederick B. Meekins.
+by Frederick B. Meekins.
 [January 4, 2004]

 [HollywoodInvestigator.com] This should come as no surprise, but Kelly Diedring won the prize on Animal Planet's King of the Jungle of having one's own special on that network.